wp-plugins/contact-form-7-to-database-extension/readme.txt

 Looking at your data in the WP Admin Area

-This plugin provides three administration pages
+This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.

-* "Database Page" to view and export form submission data at (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSubmissions)
+* "Contact form DB" to view and export form submission data
-* "Database Short Code" page to generate short codes and exports (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginShortCodeBuilder)
+* "Database Short Code" page to generate short codes and export
-* "Database Options" to change configuration parameters (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSettings)
+* "Database Options" to change configuration parameters

-Finding Admin Pages

-* If you have CF7 installed and activated, look under the "Contact" menu in the Admin area.
-* If you have FSCF installed and activated, find links to these pages on the FSCF admin page.
-* If you only have JetPack installed, then you will have to enter the URLs manually into your browser.

 Displaying Saved Data in Posts and Pages

-Use the [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] short codes to display the data on a non-admin page on your site.
+Use short codes such as [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] to display the data on a non-admin page on your site.
+Use the short code builder page to set short code options.

 Disclaimer: I am not the maker of JetPack, Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.